 1. Yokohama Avid Ascend GT

 The Yokohama Avid Ascend is a grand touring all-season tire.
 With that being said, it’s safe to assume this tire is engineered for comfort and longer wear.
 In truth, it delivers on the promise of all-weather traction and lasting comfort.
-This tire is basically a steal at $88 each.
+This Prius tires is basically a steal at $88 each.
 This means you can have a brand new set of four tires for around $355.

 All-season tires are supposed to perform well over light snow or ice.
 The Yokohama Avid Ascend GT is one fine example.
 The tire is infused with triple 3D sipes and notched tread blocks that act as claws when driving over slippery or loose roads.
 The asymmetric tread profile is computer-optimized for a stable contact patch.
 This allows the tire to deliver perfect traction and more even wear despite changing weather conditions.